Published 19/10/2020. Reviewed 03/12/2020

 - The kettle, cups and sink area will not be available for general use so bring a flask.
 We will top these up on request at the Members’ and Tow Huts

-- We will arrange rudimentary hot water supplies for the Powder Room and antiseptic hand gel dispensers will be available here and at the huts.
+- Antiseptic hand gel dispensers will be available in the powder room and at the huts.
 Please use them

 - ...Gentlemen are asked to answer nature’s call “al fresco” unless pooping...